Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 ##Perspective

-We believe that there is no one-size-fits-all approach to bacterial species indetification in metagenome samples for several reasons.
-Perhaps most importantly, there is no consistent definition for a bacterial species that can be used a cutoff for sequence dentity.
-Some species (like *B. cereus* and *B. anthracis* can be 99% similar to each other).
-Secondly, some species distinctions rely on the presence or absence of mobile elements (again *B. cereus* and *B. anthracis* are a great example), which are hard to model using a uniform approach like Kraken or Metaphlan.
-These plasmids or phage or often modular in structure with very similar 'backbones' but with key genes replaced.
-Finally, the generalist species indentification programs rely on databases of sequenced genomes, whcih are not uniform in their coverage of different species, or different lineages within species.
+We believe that one of the biggest messages to take from this affair is that there is no one-size-fits-all approach to bacterial species indetification in metagenome samples.
+There are several reasons.
+Perhaps most importantly, there is no consistent definition across all exisitng bacterial species that can be used a cutoff based on DNA sequence dentity.
+Some species (like *B. cereus* and *B. anthracis*) can be 99% similar to each other.
+Secondly, some species distinctions rely on the presence or absence of mobile elements like plasmids and phages(again *B. cereus* and *B. anthracis* are a great example), which are hard to model using a uniform approach like Kraken or Metaphlan.
+These genetic elements or often modular in structure with very similar 'backbones' but with key genes replaced.
+Finally, the generalist species indentification programs rely on databases of sequenced genomes, which are not uniform in their coverage of different species, or different lineages within species.

-If you were to have an organism-sepcific detection algorthim for *B. cereus* you would need to accout for the presence of the plasmids about xx times the coverage as the chromsome.
+Individual species will have their own unique features that can be used to extract information from metagenomic sequence.
+In this case, if you were to have an organism-specific detection algorthim for *B. cereus* you would need to accout for the presence of the plasmids about xx times the coverage as the chromsome.
 You would also expext even coverage across all the

 Even if you have developed a sophisticated algorithm you will still need to use judgement in interpreting results.
-There is still much that we dont know about bacteria in the envirnemnt, especialy the conditions under which they exxchange DNA.
+There is still much that we dont know about bacteria in the environment, especialy the conditions under which they exxchange DNA.
+Can we say that its not natural to find evidence of a small number of "anthracis spoecific" SNPs on a B. cereus chromsome?
+This could be becasue its a close-relative thats not been sequenced, or because of recombination, or convergent evolution.
+Judgement is especially important where the amount of data supporting a putative pathogen is small.
+Obviously orthologous validation (culture, PCR etc) is really useful.

 Finally, the negative result is subject to a lot of nuances.
-The limit of detectection will be affected by the amount of sequence generated and the "negative for anthrax" is in the context of the depth of the metagenome sequecning, which sets the sensitivity of  detection.
+The limit of detectection will be affected by the amount of sequence generated and the "negative for anthrax" result is in the context of the depth of the metagenome sequecning..

 ## Project Data Structure